+⊠ Yes.

-⊠ Yes. □ No.
+□ No.

 Consideration of the principal adverse impacts of investment decisions on sustainability factors is made through the negative criteria listed in the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?", as well as through the integration of ESG research in the investment process into the investment process (ESG scores) and through stock-picking (positive criteria).
-The use of positive criteria involves an absolute and relative assessment of companies in regard to stakeholder-related data, such as in the areas of employees, society, suppliers, business ethics and the environment.
+The use of positive criteria includes the absolute and relative assessment of companies regarding stakeholder-related data, e.g., relating to employees, society, suppliers, business ethics and environment, as well as the absolute and relative assessment of sovereigns regarding the sustainable development of factors such as the political system, human rights, social structures, environmental resources and climate change policy.
 Additionally, companies are encouraged to reduce the adverse sustainability impacts through corporate dialogue and, in particular, through the exercise of voting rights - a process known as "engagement".
 These corporate engagement activities are conducted in the respective companies independent of any specific investment.
-The following table shows the areas where sustainability indicators for adverse impacts will be taken into consideration in particular, as well as the main measures which will be implemented.
 The published annual fund reports (Appendix: "Environmental and/or social characteristics") may also provide information about the principal adverse impacts on sustainability factors.

+Companie s Negative criteria Positive crite- ria Engagement

+Greenhouse gas emissions ✓ ✓ ✓

+Activities negatively affecting biodiversity- sensitive areas ✓ ✓

+Water (pollution, consumption) ✓ ✓

+Hazardous waste ✓ ✓

-Companie S Negative criteria Positive crite- ria Engagement Greenhouse gas emissions \checkmark \checkmark \checkmark Environment Activities negatively affecting biodiversity- sensitive areas \checkmark \checkmark Water (pollution, consumption) \checkmark \checkmark Hazardous waste \checkmark \checkmark Social and Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enter- prises; work accidents \checkmark ~ \checkmark Gender justice \checkmark \checkmark Controversial weapons \checkmark \checkmark
+Social and employee Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enter- prises; work accidents ✓ √ √

+Gender justice ✓ ✓

+Controversial weapons ✓ ✓